 - 2”-3” pieces of driftwood, ~24 for each candle holder

-- Craft hot glue gun and clear glue
+- Hot glue gun and clear craft glue

 - Sea glass or other coastal bead for embellishment (optional)

-4. For finishing, wrap the driftwood-covered votive candle holder with with twine and secure in place with a bow.
+To finish, wrap the driftwood-covered votive candle holder with twine and secure in place with a bow.
 Add the bead or piece of sea glass if desired.

-We’re quite pleased with how these upcycled driftwood DIY votive candle holders turned out.
-They’d actually be a great way to fancy-up standard glass votive holders for a rustic or coastal wedding tablescape.
+We’re quite pleased with how these upcycled driftwood candle holders turned out.
+They’d actually be a great way to fancy-up standard glass votive holders for a rustic or coastal wedding or bridal shower tablescape.